Click here for a printer-friendly PDF of this issue

 Impact of government promotion of agricultural exports in Nigeria

 Findings reported in the first 2021 issue of the African Journal of Economic Review revealed a significant positive short- and long-run impact of government-sponsored promotion of agricultural exports in Nigeria.
 Findings by researchers also highlighted the need to be selective in the choice of export promotion strategies.

 Uncertainties of the COVID-19 health issue continue to prompt flexible event planning.
 Here are plans of which we are aware, with contact information you can use for details.

 ACDC is a resource for you, so please feel free to invite our help as you search for information.
 Don’t forget to follow us on Twitter @ACDCUIUC.
-And please suggest (or send) agricultural communications documents we might add to this unique and valuable international collection.
-We welcome them in hard copy (sent to Ag Comm Documentation Center, Room 510, 1101 S. Goodwin Avenue, Urbana, IL 61801) – or in electronic format sent to email@example.com
+And please suggest (or send) agricultural communications documents we might add to this unique and valued international collection.
+We welcome them in hard copy (sent to Ag Comm Documentation Center, Room 510, 1101 S. Goodwin Avenue, University of Illinois, Urbana, IL 61801) – or in electronic format sent to email@example.com